-DFL-1100 HTTP content filtering can be configured to scan all HTTP content protocol streams for URLs or for web page content.
-If a match is found between a URL on the URL block the DFL-1100 blocks the web page.
+DFL-200 HTTP content filtering can be configured to scan all HTTP content protocol streams for URLs or for web page content.

 You can configure URL blacklist to block all or just some of the pages on a website.
 Using this feature you can deny access to parts of a web site without denying access to it completely.